20 Great Things to Do in Amish Country Ohio

 Amish Country Ohio is a unique area.
 While in Amish Country, you will experience a slower pace of life with beautiful rolling hills all around.
 The Amish are the main draw when coming to the area but there are many other great things to do while in Amish Country Ohio.

 In this blog post, I share 20 of the best things that you can do when you come to the area.
 As you will see, there is a little something for everyone to enjoy when you come to Amish Country.
+If you are working on a tight budget, I have a post about 10 budget friendly things to do in Amish Country.

 Where is Amish Country Ohio?